Full Tuition Assistance Program

 - Current college students who are or were enrolled at a four-year college and can’t afford to return, but want to continue their education.

 - Reside in Cuyahoga County

 - Provide evidence of financial hardship due to COVID-19

-- Enroll as a new or continuing Tri-C student for the Summer 2020 or Fall 2020 semester
+- Enroll as a new or continuing Tri-C student for the Fall 2020 or Spring 2021 semester

 - Additional program requirements are found in the Full Tuition Assistance FAQ document.